lsst-sitcom/spot_motion_monitor/docs/configuration.rst

   An integer parameter that sets the size of the ROI region in pixels.
 By the nature of the program, the ROI region is fixed to be a square.

 exposureTime
   This attribute only applies to Vimba cameras.
-An integer parameter giving the exposure time of the camera when using ROI frame mode in units of microseconds.
+An integer parameter giving the exposure time of the camera when using ROI frame mode in units of |microseconds|.

-  .. microseconds replace:: :math:`musec`

 fluxMin
   This attribute only applies to Vimba cameras.
 An integer parameter setting the minimum ADC sum of the ROI for a given frame.
 Frames lower than this minimum are rejected.